nodejs/abi-stable-node/napi_module_registration.md

 # Module registration

-N-API based modules are registered in the same manner as other modules except that instead of using the `NODE_MODULE` macro you use:
+N-API modules are registered in the same manner as other modules except that instead of using the `NODE_MODULE` macro you use:

 ```C